vyos/vyos-1x/.github/PULL_REQUEST_TEMPLATE.md

 <!---
 Please describe in detail how you tested your changes.
 Include details of your testing environment, and the tests you ran.
-When pasting configs, logs, shell output, backtraces, and other large chunks of text, surround this text with triple backtics
+When pasting configs, logs, shell output, backtraces, and other large chunks of text, surround this text with triple backticks
 ```
 like this
 ```